 Google started rolling out Android 7.0 Nougat to Nexus devices on 22 August.
 This covered a great number of devices, but it wasn't until early October that the Nexus 6 got in on the action, with that update appearing on 3 October.
 The LG V20, officially unveiled on 6 September, was the first device to feature Android 7.0 Nougat right out of the box.

 Android 7.1 Nougat launched with the Pixel phones on 4 October, with those two devices becoming available on 20 October.
-Google has subsequently confirmed the Android 7.1 beta programme, which started on 19 October.
+Google subsequently confirmed the Android 7.1 beta program, which started on 19 October.

 Google started rolling out Android 7.0 Nougat from 22 August.
 The company confirmed the Nexus 6, Nexus 5X, Nexus 6P, Nexus 9, Nexus Player and Pixel C would all be getting an over-the-air updates, which has happened for Android 7.0 Nougat.
 The Nexus 5 has been put out to pasture.

-Google has started the Android 7.1 beta programme, bringing Daydream VR support and other goodies to devices prior to full release and that started on 19 October.
-The Nexus 5X, Nexus 6P and Pixel C can all get access to Android 7.1 now.
+Google has started the Android 7.1 beta program, bringing Daydream VR support and other goodies to devices prior to full release and that started on 19 October.

 Android 7.1 Nougat update: BlackBerry